dinngo/furucombo-contract/CHAINEDINPUT.md

 # Chained Input Guideline

 Chained Input is for handling the calling parameter of Furucombo dynamically.
-The details includes config setup and common use cases.
+The details include config setup and common use cases.
 Please make sure to review the document.

 ## Structure